hetudb/hetu/README.md

   limitations under the License
 -->

-# Hetu is a real-time OLAP database management system.
+# Prototype System：Hetu is a real-time OLAP database management system.

 The goal is to achieve a system of high concurrency, real-time write and analytical query optimization, with mixed workloads